alshedivat/al-folio/_pages/about.md

 I am an Assistant Professor of Finance at the `Rotman School of Management`, University of Toronto.
 My research interests are in macro-finance, machine learning, and asset pricing.
 I received my Ph.D. from `École Polytechnique Fédérale de Lausanne` and the `Swiss Finance Institute`.
 Prior to obtaining my Ph.D., I worked as a quantitative researcher in the financial industry.

-> I am currently a Visiting Assistant Professor at the Bendheim Center for Finance at `Princeton University` in the Fall of 2023.
+I am currently a Visiting Assistant Professor at the Bendheim Center for Finance at `Princeton University`.

-> The course materials for my mini-course on Deep-Learning and Macro-Finance taught at Princeton University are available [here](https://bcf.princeton.edu/events/mini-lecture-deep-learning-and-macrofinance/).